Proceed With Caution: Understanding 2023 DOJ Guidance on Ephemeral Messaging

 - While there are proscribed factors to steer evaluation, the review should be unique to each organisation.
 This provides flexibility to consider business needs, risk appetite, and prior mitigation efforts.

 - Prosecutors now have three categories to use for identifying, reporting, investigating, and remediating misconduct and noncompliance with the law.
 This includes reviewing an organisation’s electronic communication channels, policy environment, and risk management.

 - When evaluating the use of electronic communication channels, examples of what the DOJ will consider include the types of platforms used, what they are used for, limitation imposed on messaging applications and personal devices, efforts deployed to preserve information over each channel, and deletion settings.

 - When evaluating the policy environment, examples of what the DOJ will consider include preservation policies, security controls, monitoring efforts, personal device policies, messaging application policies, and governing laws applicable to the conduct at issue.

-- When evaluating risk management, examples of what the DOJ will consider include an organization’s disciplinary procedures for employee non-compliance, past instances of handing employee non-compliance, and how policies interact with the particular organization’s risk appetite.
+- When evaluating risk management, examples of what the DOJ will consider include an organisation’s disciplinary procedures for employee non-compliance, past instances of handing employee non-compliance, and how policies interact with the particular organisation’s risk appetite.